mantidproject/mantid/dev-docs/source/Testing/SANSGUI/ISISSANSGUITests.rst

    an output name, one row without.
 #.
 Try changing a random setting in the settings tab and remember what you set
    it to.
 #.
 Make some more edits to the table.
-Due to a known issue, the setting will change
+The settings will be reverted to the defaults
-   back to its original value (once fixed, we expect the setting to keep showing the value you changed it to).
+   set in the User File.
 #.
 Click the ``Export Table`` button and save the table as a csv file.
 Check
    the file in an editor or Excel and ensure it looks like a sensible representation of the table in the format ``key,value,key,value,...``.
 All